A tiny dot?! What do you mean?

 The highlight of the abovementioned trip was when the speedboat crew decided to stop unexpectedly on an uninhabited islet of the Tarutao Park called Khai or Ta-nga (Egg Island) !
 Surprise!
 One hour in a paradise!
 After almost one month in Thailand…here we found out the clearest and the most beautiful waters!

-Ko Lipe island has 3 main beaches :
+Ko Lipe Beaches : the island has 3 main ones :

 - Pattaya Beach, the busiest but the most beautiful one too with lots of hotels, restaurants, cafes, massage places and few clubs.
 It is located at the starting point of the «walking street» of the island (obviously no tuk tuk , motorbikes etc are allowed here!).
 The «port» and the immigration services can be also found within this 1km-long strip of sand.
 Clear sea waters and not that shallow- finally suitable for swimming!